 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. the identification of the baseline scenario is not clearly described in the section B.4 of the PDD.
-According to the methodology AM0030, the project developer needs to use correctly the steps 1 and 2.
-Step 1 should contain a clear and brief description of each alternative scenario.
-DNV requests clarifications on these alternatives.
-In step 2, the project developer should use the steps 2 and/or 3 of the latest approved version of the Tool for the demonstration and assessment of additionality to assess which of the alternatives selected in step1 should be excluded from further consideration.
+Final Concl. and/or 3 of the latest approved version of the Tool for the demonstration and assessment of additionality to assess which of the alternatives selected in step1 should be excluded from further consideration.
 The use of the Tool should be clearly described in section B.4 of the PDD.
 DNV requests the correct use of the Tool steps.
 CL-2 B.2.2.
 What other alternative scenarios have been considered and why is the selected scenario the most likely one? /1/ DR Step 1 - Identification of baseline scenario candidates: The possible baseline scenarios are: a) The proposed project activity not undertaken as a CDM b) Plausible and credible anode effect mitigation though control measures and quality measures, and c) No implementation of any anode effect mitigation measures.
+As explained in the PDD and verified during the site visit, the ALBRAS had achieved high level of AE stability control due to several improvements of equipment and operation control.
+Also the quality of raw material is very high considering the quality control of the supplier, Alunorte /11/, which is a neighbour to ALBRAS and the world largest alumina producer.
+No further quality